 // Helper function

-function wsp(methodname, args) {
+function rpc(method, params) {

 client.send(JSON.stringify({